This post may contain affiliate links. Read our disclosure policy.

 - Using cream of tartar created cookies that were chewier.

-- We also didn’t notice any flavor differences, as the cinnamon sugar flavor overshadows the tanginess.
+- I didn’t notice any flavor differences, as the cinnamon sugar flavor overshadows the tanginess.

-So, while I still recommend using cream of tartar for the best texture possible, if you don’t have it on hand, simply omit it!
+While I still recommend using cream of tartar for the best texture, if you don’t have it on hand, simply omit it!
 Your cookies will still taste great.

 How to Make Perfectly Soft, Chewy Snickerdoodles